Hou Yifan: 2014

-From December 11 to 18, Hou played in the 2014 SportAccord World Mind Games held in Beijing, China.
+From 11 to 18 December, Hou played in the 2014 SportAccord World Mind Games held in Beijing, China.
 The Mind Games consists of separate tournaments in 3 disciplines: rapid, blitz and basque.
 In the rapid event, she placed second capturing the silver medal, losing only to Valentina Gunina, the eventual event winner.
 Her performance was 5/7 (+4 −1 = 3, rapid TPR 2672).
 She won the gold medal in the blitz event with a 22.5/30 score (+20 −5 = 5, TPR 2718).
 Especially noteworthy in her blitz tournament was her performance pushed her official blitz rating to 2704, making her the second female player to cross the 2700 barrier in any rating format.
 In the final basque system event, Hou took home another gold medal with an 8.5/10 score (+7 =3).

 When Hou turned twenty one in 2015 she lost her junior status.
 She ended the year, and her junior playing career, as the reigning Women's World Chess Champion, the 2nd highest rated female player, the highest rated girl, the 4th highest rated junior and the 71st highest overall rated active player with a FIDE rating of 2673.